About the Testing Center

 - If you need accommodation, please contact the staff at Student Accessibility Services before you make a testing appointment.
 If your request is approved, accommodations will be arranged with the Testing Center.

 High school Running Start students may need to meet specific score requirements.
-For more information go to the Running Start Web page.
+Please visit Running Start for more information.

 Shoreline does not accept CLEP credits, so we do not provide CLEP testing.